hero931/news-fullstack-capstone/readme.md

 ## Working Prototype
-Find a working prototype with Node at https://news-fullstack-capstone.herokuapp.com/
+Find a working prototype with Node at https://news-fullstack-capstone.herokuapp.com/ and with React https://hero931.github.io/news-fullstack-capstone-react/build

 ## Functionality